 If you’ve made it to the end here, good on ya.
 Thank you for reading.
 I hope this helps, really I do.
 I know I’ve been hard on you for the questionable decisions you’ve made in the past, but that’s all behind us now.
 Let us look forward to a bright future where your campaigns are humming along, or your inventory allocations are distributing smoothly.
 Turns out that unbeknownst to any of us, you’ve just implemented a sensor feedback proportional controller.
 Tell your grandparents, they’ll understand.

-If you enjoyed this post, pick something out something nice from my Amazon wish list and hit the one-click.
+If you enjoyed this post, pick out something nice from my Amazon wish list and hit the one-click.
+If you thought I was a little too light on the math, hop on over to this Wikipedia page on the proportional-integral-derivative controller.